joelee/GenAI-Prompt-Test-Suites/README.md

 # Introduction

 Welcome to the Test Suites for Generative AI Prompt Testing project!
 This repository offers a comprehensive testing framework designed to evaluate the performance and behavior of various Generative AI models using prompt-based test cases.
-By supporting multiple AI clients—including Ollama, OpenAI, and Anthropic—this project provides a unified approach to testing, ensuring consistency and reliability across different models and platforms.
+By supporting multiple AI clients—including Ollama, OpenAI, Anthropic, and Amazon Bedrock—this project provides a unified approach to testing, ensuring consistency and reliability across different models and platforms.

 # Motivation